Getting Started With R

 # your code goes here

-Consider the study guide dataset rangitikei.txt (Recreational Use of the Rangitikei river) again.
+Consider the study guide dataset rangitikei.csv (Recreational Use of the Rangitikei river) again.
 The first 10 rows of this dataset are shown below:

 The description of the variables is given below: